RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/faq.md

 Yes!
 As long as you are running at least version 0.7.2 and have updated the operating system and SD card image.
 To do that, run "Update-all" to update all software on the virtual OS followed by "Change-IP" and update the files on your SD card with the new ones.

+- **I was running Release 0.10.25 and can't update to newer versions?**
+There was a bug in version 0.10.25 which broke the auto updater.
+If you applied this update, please manually redownload Raspi-LTSP using ```wget --content-disposition http://pi-ltsp.net/downloadalpha``` followed by ```sudo bash Pi_ltsp```.
+This should manually apply the most recent update.

 ![](images/raspi-desktop.jpeg)